staftermath/pysuite/docs/source/user_manual.rst

 delete
 ++++++
-delete a google drive file/folder. parameter `recursive` has not been implemented.
+Delete a google drive file/folder.
+Parameter :code:`recursive` has not been implemented.

 .. code-block:: python

-    drive.delete(id="id_of_target_file")
+    drive.delete(id="id_of_target_object")

 copy
 ++++
-copy one google drive file to another. you can provide the id of a folder to place the new file under that folder.
+Copy one google drive file to another.
+The new file will be named by :code:`name`.
+You can provide the id of a folder to place the new file under that folder.

 .. code-block:: python